 The Center for the Study of Applied Legal Education is a 501(c)(3), non-profit corporation, dedicated to the empirical study of applied legal education.
 Located at the University of Michigan Law School, since 2007 CSALE has collected data on applied legal education in areas including program design, capacity, administration, funding, pedagogy, and the role of applied legal education and educators in the academy.
-Ninety-four percent of ABA accredited law schools participated in CSALE’s most recent survey.
+Ninety-five percent of ABA accredited law schools participated in CSALE’s most recent survey.
 Law schools, legal educators, scholars and governmental agencies examining or navigating issues in these areas have repeatedly relied on CSALE's data for more than a decade.

 CSALE was formed in 2007 with a seed grant from the AALS Section on Clinical Legal Education.
 CSALE's work continues today with continuing support from the University of Michigan Law School, Washington University in St. Louis School of Law, the Law School Admission Council, and, by necessity, from people like you and Law Schools who believe in the value of CSALE's work.
 To join the growing list of Gold Circle Institutional Supporters, contact us at email@example.com or at (734)763-4319.